Table of contents

 The UK business: activity, size and location datasets present analysis of VAT and/or PAYE-registered businesses by business activity, the size of employment or turnover and their geographical location.

 The views and requirements of government and non-government users of this product are sought regularly.
-The following methods are utilised for engaging with users:
+The following methods are used for engaging with users:

 We welcome comment and feedback on our publications.
 If you have any comments or suggestions, please email email@example.com.Back to table of contents

-To assist with comparison of data, a table showing the broad correspondence between the sections of UK SIC 2003 and UK SIC 2007 is included in the publication.
-Please note that this table presents only the rough one-to-one correspondence between the sections; further additional details are necessary to establish the complete correspondence.
+To assist with comparison of data, the broad correspondence between the sections of UK SIC 2003 and UK SIC 2007 is included in this section.
+Please note that this presents only the rough one-to-one correspondence between the sections; further additional details are necessary to establish the complete correspondence.

 Important differences between UK SIC 2003 and UK SIC 2007 are: